natalieagus/50002/docs/Software/p_asyncio.md

 * Disk: $$500 \times 0.0005 = 0.25 = 25.0\%$$
 * Printer: $$1000 \times 0.0004 = 0.4 = 40.0\%$$

+{:.highlight}
 The total Interrupt load of these devices on the CPU is therefore the sum of those three: 73%.
 The remaining fraction: 27% is what is left for processes to use to do actual computation.

-A computer will not be able to run any other processes if the Interrupt load reaches 100%.
+A computer will <span class="orange-bold">not</span> be able to run any other processes if the Interrupt load reaches 100%.
 This is one of the possible reasons on why your older computer "freezes" for a moment when you overwhelm it with inputs (e.g: backing up to external disk, typing furiously, opening hundreds of background processes at the same time).

 ## Summary